 • Unfavorable references to race, religion, gender, sexual orientation, national origin, political affiliation or disability

-• References that violate confidentiality or privacy laws about the College and/or its faculty, staff or students (Read more about about FERPA and student privacy information.)
+• References that violate confidentiality or privacy laws about the College and/or its faculty, staff or students (Read more about FERPA and student privacy information.)

 • Include citations and/or provide links to original material when quoting thoughts, ideas, photos or videos.
 For more information on copyright laws, plagiarism, citations and intellectual property, visit www.ggc.edu/library.

-GGC’s digital communications team may oversee and evaluate key social media pages representative of GGC and require deletion of content if deemed necessary.
+The Digital Communications team may oversee and evaluate key social media pages representative of GGC and require deletion of content if deemed necessary.